MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/using-microsoft-dynamics-utilities.md

 The length of each segment can be no longer than 66 characters.
 Maximums you enter now will apply to companies you set up later.

 > [!NOTE]
 > If you have more than one company, you may need to enter maximum segment lengths that exceed the 66-character account length maximum when the segment lengths are added together.
 The total size must be 82 or less.
-See Choosing account framework storage size on page 27 for more information.
+For more information, see [Choosing account framework storage size](account-framework.md).

 8. Select sorting options in the Define Additional Sorting Options window.
 This window displays the predefined sorting options available in Dynamics GP to sort account information in windows and on reports.

 ![set up sorting](media/gp-utilities-11.png "Account framework")

 - If the displayed sorting options include the ways you’ll need to sort account information, leave the No option marked and click Next, then continue to step 10.

 - To select segments of your account framework to sort by, as well, mark Yes, then click Next.
 The Set Up Additional Sorting Options window appears.
 Continue to step 9.

 ![set up sorting for segments](media/gp-utilities-12.png "Account framework")